alpicola/scheme-in-48-hours/README.md

 An implemention of a small subset of R6RS Scheme.

-goal:
+## Goal

-Major features of the R6RS's base library
+The following features of the R6RS's base library

 - types
   - `boolean`